MelbourneGenomics/cpipe/docs/batches.md

  `cpipe/batches`.
 For example, a batch named `batch_001` corresponds to the `cpipe/batches/batch_001` directory.

 ## Manipulating Batches
-In Cpipe, most things you want to do involving a batch can be done using the `cpipe batch` subcommand.
+In Cpipe, most things you want to do involving a batch, including creating and editing a batch can be done using the `cpipe batch` subcommand.
 If you need to know more about this command, just run `cpipe batch --help` while you're in the Cpipe environment.
 Full documentation on this command can be found [here](commands.md#batch).